Stroke - risk factorsPreventing stroke; Stroke - prevention; CVA - prevention; TIA - prevention

 - Choose a diet rich in fruits, vegetables, and whole grains.

 - Choose lean proteins, such as chicken, fish, beans and legumes.

 - Choose low-fat dairy products, such as 1% milk and other low-fat items.

 - Avoid sodium (salt) and fats found in fried foods, processed foods, and baked goods.

 - Eat fewer animal products and fewer foods with cheese, cream, or eggs.

 - Read food labels.
 Stay away from saturated fat and anything with partially-hydrogenated or hydrogenated fats.
 These are unhealthy fats.

 Your doctor may suggest taking aspirin or another blood thinner to help prevent blood clots from forming.
 DO NOT take aspirin without talking to your doctor first.
 If you are taking these medicines, take steps to prevent yourself from falling or tripping, which can lead to bleeding.

 Prevent yourself from falling or trippi...

-People with medical problems are at risk of falling or tripping.
+Older adults and people with medical problems are at risk of falling or tripping.
 This can result in broken bones or more serious injuries.
-Making changes in your h...Read Article Now Book Mark Article
+Use the ...Read Article Now Book Mark Article

 Follow these guidelines and the advice of your doctor to lower your chances of stroke.